All Episodes

 The president weighs in on Michael Brown and Darren Wilson.

-Or all of the black eye witnesses that testified that Michael Brown kept charging right after Officer Wilson, even though he told him to stop.
+Or all of the black eyewitnesses that testified that Michael Brown kept charging right after Officer Wilson, even though he told him to stop.

-In that case, he didn't predict that there'd be an eyewitness that saw Trayvon grounding and pounding his head, George Zimmerman's head, into the cement.
+Or in the case of Trayvon Martin, somebody who would look like his son, in that case, he didn't predict that there'd be an eyewitness that saw Trayvon grounding and pounding his head, George Zimmerman's head, into the cement.

-And it was obvious from the day it was brought, and I told you from day one, this was the likely outcome.
+It's another example, prosecutorial overreach, and it was obvious from the day it was brought, and I told you from day one, this was the likely outcome.

 So you see an overly aggressive, restless prosecutors trying to placate and politicize a case without evidence, overcharging, looking stupid in the end.

-The justice system, in this particular case, in the person of Judge Williams, stepped in to prevent an injustice from occurring.
+The justice system in this particular case, in the person of Judge Williams, stepped in to prevent an injustice from occurring.

 But you know what the net result of this is?